wumm-project/OpenDiscovery/TRIZ-Cup/2020/README.md

-particular an English one) since I transformed all to the very easily to handle LaTeX format and substituted repeating in different age categories exercises with LaTeX macros to avoid repeated editing of the same text (with more consequence in the German version compared to the Russian one).
+particular an English one) since I transformed all to the very easily to handle LaTeX format and substituted repeating in different age categories exercises with LaTeX macros to avoid repeated editing of the same text (with more consequence in the German LaTeX version compared to the Russian one).

 Hans-Gert Gräbe, 08.11.2019